puct9/c4ai/README.md

 ## How bad it is

-Bad enough to get smashed by a perfect player every time.
+Bad enough to lose to a perfect player sometimes.

 ## Known issues